 Several cities, including outside the US, have become hotbeds of activity

 While the US dominates as a country, several dispersed cities have emerged as hotbeds.
 They have commonalities.
 They tend to be areas of high startup activity in general, like San Francisco.
-Or they tend to have strength in both machine learning and biology research, like Toronto.
+Or they tend to have strength in both machine learning and biology, like Toronto.

 Methodology and next steps

-I compiled the data above using my own datasets, such as on startups using AI in drug discovery.
+I compiled the data above using my own datasets, such as on startups using AI in drug discovery, pharma companies using AI in drug discovery, and drugs in the AI in drug discovery pipeline.
 I also used data from third-party sources such as Crunchbase.
 I'm generating the charts using Google Sheets.
 This is all somewhat of a beta, so if you see something buggy, please let me know.

 I intend to expand this analysis over time.
 If you have ideas for trends and statistics you would like to see here, please post them in the comments.